 Josiah Bradley had a sister born before their father Isaiah was picked as a Super Soldier candidate, and she gave birth to a son named Elijah.
 Elijah Bradley would become a member of the Young Avengers while using the Mutant Growth Hormone to synthesize the powers he’d possess if he had been born a Super Soldier.
 In order to save his life, he later receives a blood transfusion from his grandfather Isaiah Bradley that ultimately gives him the abilities of a Super Soldier.

 Luke Cage also follows Marvel’s layered Super Soldier lineage, although he’s often not thought of in that manner.
 Since Luke Cage worked independently of the government or any agencies such as SHIELD, AIM, HYDRA or The Maggia, and for years even avoided working with the Avengers (although he did spend stints with both the Defenders and Fantastic Four), he never seemed like the Super Soldier/operative type.
 He was a man of the people.
 The bulletproof protector of Harlem.
 Hero for hire.
-Luke Cage was a street level hero who looked like the same as the kids who loved other street level heroes, like Spider-Man and Daredevil, but didn’t share their backgrounds, even though they lived in similar neighborhoods.
+Luke Cage was a street level hero who looked like the kids who loved other street level heroes (like Spider-Man and Daredevil) but didn’t share their backgrounds, even though they lived in similar neighborhoods.
 People really connected with Luke Cage.

 By proxy, T’Challa also qualifies as a Super Soldier, due to the fact that he was enhanced by the application of the mysterious properties of the heart based herb grown only in Wakanda.
 T’Challa was a Peak Potential Candidate for enhancement using this process, and he developed his heightened abilities sans any debilitating side effects.
-Coincidentally, both Black Panther and Luke Cage are the stars of Marvel Studios two hottest properties: “Marvel’s Luke Cage”, currently streaming on Netflix, and the Ryan Coogler helmed “Black Panther” film that hit theaters on February 16th, 2018 starring the late Chadwick Boseman as King T’Challa of Wakanda.
+Both Black Panther and Luke Cage are the stars of two of Marvel’s hottest properties: “Marvel’s Luke Cage” on Netflix and the Ryan Coogler helmed “Black Panther” film that hit theaters on February 16th, 2018 starring the late Chadwick Boseman as King T’Challa of Wakanda.

-Neither is Lemar Hoskins.
-Exactly 30 years ago this month, in the pages of “Captain America”, soldier Lemar Hoskins and his friend John Walker (U.S. Agent) volunteered to undergo Dr. Karl Malus’ process, which was also derived from the original Super Soldier procedure.
+Then there’s Lemar Hoskins.
+40 years ago, in the pages of “Captain America”, soldier Lemar Hoskins and his friend John Walker (U.S. Agent) volunteered to undergo Dr. Karl Malus’ process, which was also derived from the original Super Soldier procedure.
 While half of Malus’ subjects or volunteers either died or became severely deformed, Hoskins somehow survived the process without any serious side effects or deformities.